jevgenik/manuals/source/files/software/kubernetes.rst

 * `Deployment <https://kubernetes.io/docs/concepts/workloads/controllers/deployment/>`_ - a Deployment manages a set of Pods to run an application workload, usually one that doesn't maintain state

+* `Service <https://kubernetes.io/docs/concepts/services-networking/service/>`_ - a service is an object (the same way that a Pod or a
+  ConfigMap is an object).
+Since Pods are ephemeral (they can be restarted, moved to another node, or replaced), a Service ensures that applications can always reach the right Pods even if their IP addresses change.

 Kubectl
 =======
 Kubectl is a command-line tool for controlling the Kubernetes cluster.
 It allows you to manage your cluster and applications through the Kubernetes API.

 * `Kubectl Documentation <https://kubernetes.io/docs/reference/kubectl/>`_